Fair game (Scientology): Mark and Monique Rathbun, 2009

 Mark C. "Marty" Rathbun, a former senior executive of the Church of Scientology, left the organization in 2004.
 A one-hour feature titled Scientologists at War was broadcast on June 17, 2013, on British Channel Four.
-The feature, a rare insider view of the Church of Scientology, investigated the pressure tactics used by the "Squirrel Busters" affiliated to the organization to discredit and silence members who leave the church.
+The feature, a rare insider view of the Church of Scientology, investigated the pressure tactics used by the "Squirrel Busters" affiliated to the organization to discredit and silence members who leave the Church.
 It highlighted the story of Mark Rathbun, his role in Scientology, his fall out with Scientology leader David Miscavige, his attempts to further the cause of an independent Scientology movement, his confrontations with the "Squirrel Busters" and the repercussions on his family life.

 Videographer Bert Leahy reported being paid $2,000 a week by the "Squirrel Busters" to help document their activities.
 Leahy reported that his employer had "flat-out said our goal is to make Marty's life a living hell".

-In 2013, Mark Rathbun's wife, a non-Scientologist, filed suit against the Church of Scientology, alleging four years of harassment by the church.
-In October 2014, Rathbun filmed an encounter which he claimed showed three members of the church's top management as they "ambushed" him at Los Angeles International Airport.
-The church defended this activity as being protected by first amendment (religious freedom) and free speech rights.
-As of January 2016, the court has denied a Church motion to have the case dismissed under anti-SLAPP law, but the ruling Miscavage must testify in the case was overturned on appeal.
-After more than 32 months of litigation, Monique Rathbun dropped the lawsuit against the church, after firing her attorneys in January 2016, due to financial constraints.
+In 2013, Mark Rathbun's wife, a non-Scientologist, filed suit against the Church of Scientology, alleging four years of harassment by the Church.
+In October 2014, Rathbun filmed an encounter which he claimed showed three members of the Church's top management as they "ambushed" him at Los Angeles International Airport.
+The Church defended this activity as being protected by first amendment (religious freedom) and free speech rights.
+As of January 2016, the court has denied a Church motion to have the case dismissed under anti-SLAPP law, but the ruling that Miscavige must testify in the case was overturned on appeal.
+After more than 32 months of litigation, Monique Rathbun dropped the lawsuit against the Church, after firing her attorneys in January 2016, due to financial constraints.
 She filed a motion to end the legal proceedings which the state Supreme court granted on May 6, and Monique Rathbun filed for dismissal on May 10.

 Ronald Miscavige Sr., 2012

-David Miscavige's father, Ronald Miscavige Sr., was a longtime Scientologist who left the Church in 2012.
-In July 2013, Wisconsin police responding to a suspicious person call found Dwayne S. Powell outside Ronald's home.
+David Miscavige's father, Ronald Miscavige Sr., was a longtime Scientologist who left the Church of Scientology in 2012.
+In July 2013, Wisconsin police responded to a suspicious person call and found Dwayne S. Powell outside Ronald's home.
 Powell was in possession of firearms and an illegal homemade silencer.
 Powell claimed to have received $10,000 a week, for over a year, to conduct full-time surveillance on the elder Miscavige for Scientology.
+Powell and his son would stalk Ronald and follow him wherever he went.
 Powell told police that on one occasion, he witnessed what he believed to be Ron Sr. undergoing cardiac arrest.
 According to Powell, after immediately reporting the perceived emergency to his superiors, he received a call for further instructions from a man who identified himself as David Miscavige.
 According to the police report, Powell was instructed "to let him die and not intervene in any way."